“Exercise is the best medicine and should be prescribed to every cancer patient.”

 Researchers looked at data in terms of MET-hours, which measures the energy expended in given activities and time spent doing them.
 Resting represents 1 MET, while a 4-MET activity like brisk walking uses four times as much energy.
 Doing a 4-MET activity for 30 minutes equals 2 MET-hours.

 Cancer survivors who completed at least 15 MET hours per week of physical activity were 27 percent less likely to die from cancer.
 That’s about 35 minutes per day of moderate intensity aerobic exercise.

-Exercise may change the body’s response to cancer, and those who exercise more may live healthier lifestyles in other ways as well, Liu said.
+“Exercise may change the body’s response to cancer, and those who exercise more may live healthier lifestyles in other ways as well,” Liu said.

-But many of the high-quality studies included in this analysis accounted for other healthy-lifestyle factors that may have played a role, Liu noted.
-(Like dropping bad habits and eating tons of fruits and vegetables)
+“But many of the high-quality studies included in this analysis accounted for other healthy-lifestyle factors that may have played a role,” Liu noted.
+(Like quitting drinking and smoking and eating tons of fruits and vegetables)